jonathanhogg/flitter/README.md

 - `cython` - because half of **flitter** is implemented in Cython for speed
 - `numpy` - for fast memory crunching
-- `lark` - for the language parser
-- `regex` - for the language parser
+- `lark` and `regex` - for the language parser
 - `python-rtmidi` - for talking MIDI to the Push 2
-- `pyusb` - for sending the screen data to the Push 2
+- `pyusb` - for sending screen data to the Push 2 and for talking to LaserCubes
 - `skia-python` - for 2D drawing
 - `pyglet` - for OpenGL windowing
 - `moderngl` - because the OpenGL API is too hard
 - `posix_ipc` - for multiprocessing
+- `av` - for decoding video

 ## The Language